Multicultural Student Programs

 Students Organizing Diversity Activities

 Students Organizing Diversity Activities (SODA) is a student programming board responsible for the planning and implementation of programs recognizing cultural, heritage and awareness months (Latin@ Heritage, LGBT, Disability, Native American, Black History, Women's Herstory, Asian Pacific Island).
 SODA members are given the opportunity to create new programming ideas for each celebratory month by collaborating with other student organizations.

 No Stupid Questions

 We all have questions.
 And no question is stupid.
 Panelists will briefly share their identity and experiences then allow attendees to anonymously ask any question they may have.
 No fear of having to use politically correct language as each question is assumed to come from a place of curiosity and respect.

-New Beginnings and New Horizons provide under-represented students resources for success and an opportunity to connect with other students, student groups and resources.
-UNLV offices, student organizations and local community groups are represented at these events to inform students about their programs and services.
-New Beginnings is geared toward all under-represented students (race, gender, ability, nationality, etc.) while New Horizons is focused toward LGBTQ students.
+Rebel Meet Up is a diversity fair that provides students resources for success and an opportunity to connect with other students.
+UNLV offices, student organizations and local community groups are represented to inform students about their respective programs and services.
+Rebel Meet Up is geared toward all students (race, gender, ability, nationality, sexual orientation, etc.)